-The Pfizer vaccine protects against COVID-19.
+The Pfizer COVID-19 vaccine protects against the COVID-19 virus.
 It protects you from severe infection, hospitalisation and death.
 Find out about the vaccine and possible side effects.

 On this page, you can find the following information: